lumeland/lume.land/docs/advanced/deployment.md

 ## Deno Deploy

 [Deno Deploy](https://deno.com/deploy) is a distributed deploy system provided by Deno with support for static files.
-It requires having your repo in GitHub.
+It requires having your repo on GitHub.

-- Sign up in Deno Deploy and create a new project.
+- Sign up to Deno Deploy and create a new project.
 - Configure the Git integration to use the **GitHub Actions** deployment mode.
 - In your repository, you need an entrypoint file to serve the files.
 Create the file `serve.ts` with the following code: